Mononegavirales: Paleovirology

 Mononegaviruses have a history that dates back several tens of millions of years.
-Mononegavirus "fossils" have been discovered in the form of mononegavirus genes or gene fragments integrated into mammalian genomes.
+Mononegavirus "fossils" have been discovered in the form of mononegavirus genes or gene fragments endogenized into mammalian genomes.
 For instance, bornavirus gene "fossils" have been detected in the genomes of bats, fish, hyraxes, marsupials, primates, rodents, ruminants, and elephants.
 Filovirus gene "fossils" have been detected in the genomes of bats, rodents, shrews, tenrecs, and marsupials.
 A Midway virus "fossil" was found in the genome of zebrafish.
 Finally, rhabdovirus "fossils" were found in the genomes of crustaceans, mosquitoes, ticks, and plants.

 Taxonomy

 The order contains the following eleven families: